Joe DioGuardi: Non-profit organization

 In 1989, DioGuardi founded a non-profit organization that is known as Truth in Government.
 According to its website, "the mission of Truth in Government is to strengthen our country's financial foundation by promoting accountability and transparency in Congressional spending and reporting."

 Book

 In 1992, DioGuardi authored the book Unaccountable Congress: It Doesn't Add Up, published by Regnery.
-The book was re-released in 2010 with a new introduction that claimed to explain the chronology of events leading to the financial crisis of 2008.
+The book was re-released in 2010 with a new introduction that claimed to explain the chronology of events leading to the 2008 financial crisis.